Polish railway signalling: Repeater signals

-Level crossing warning
+Level crossing distant signal

-Level crossing warning is placed in a braking distance before an automatic level crossing.
-The signal tells the driver whether automobile drivers are warned about an approaching train (blinking red lights, barriers).
+Level crossing distant signals are placed within the braking distance of an automatic level crossing.
+The signal tells the driver whether automobile drivers are being warned about an approaching train (blinking red lights, barriers) or not.
 Normally, level crossing warning signals display no aspect (i.e. are unlit).
-They light up in the front of an approaching train which is the first clue that the system is working correctly.
+They light up in the front of an approaching train, which is the first clue that the system is working correctly.

-Level crossing warning signals are unrelated to other signals, therefore in case of Osp1 signal a train must proceed at 20 km/h regardless the higher speed allowed by last signal.
+Level crossing distant signals are unrelated to other signals, therefore in case of Osp1 signal or no aspect a train must proceed at 20 km/h regardless of the higher speed allowed by last signal.

 Their posts are painted black and white strips.
 They are numbered by the kilometer location of the level crossing they refer to.